Published March 26, 2017

 After studying influenza infections during 2012-2013 in the states of Michigan, Wisconsin, Washington and Pennsylvania, U.S. public health officials reported in 2015 that flu vaccine effectiveness was quite low: between 39 percent and 66 percent, depending upon the influenza strain.6

-Fisher further notes that public health officials found that for adults over 65 years old, vaccine effectiveness was nearly zero and that for older children vaccine effectiveness was “unexpectedly low” for the influenza A strain among older children compared to other age groups—a ”especially for those who had gotten previous annual flu shots.”
+Fisher further notes that public health officials found that for adults over 65 years old, vaccine effectiveness was nearly zero and that vaccine effectiveness was “unexpectedly low” for the influenza A strain among older children compared to other age groups—a ”especially for those who had gotten previous annual flu shots.”

 Let that sink in for a moment.
 Flu shots don’t work on the elderly and flu shots have an “unexpectedly” low effectiveness in older children, but particularly in those who have gotten flu shots before.
 That’s an awful lot of people in our society for whom the influenza vaccine is largely useless.